 20 Experience from other markets, jurisdictions and wholesale misconduct cases may suggest further examples.
 It would also be important to ensure that standards are consistent with existing regulatory rules and principles, while maintaining a high premium on the brevity, clarity and simplicity needed to ensure they have wide purchase.
-Given the international character of many FICC markets, the Review has concluded that such a set of standards would be most effective if developed by an international body.
-The Review therefore encourages the International Organization of Securities Commissions (IOSCO) to develop and promulgate an international set of expectations for trading practices in wholesale FICC markets.
+Given the international character of many FICC markets, the Review has concluded that such a set of standards would be most effective if developed by an international Organization of Securities Commissions (IOSCO) to develop and promulgate an international set of expectations for trading practices in wholesale FICC markets.
 The Review recommends that: